lsst-sqre/sqr-009/index.rst

 Deployment
 ----------

-SQuaSH is currently deployed to a commodity cloud (Google Cloud Platform) and developed as independent microservices as shown in figure 1.
+SQuaSH is currently deployed to a commodity cloud (Google Cloud Platform) on Kuberneted and is architected as independent microservices:

 .. figure:: _static/squash-deployment.png